songyang0716/jpzhangvincent.github.io/content/projects/GHTravis_md.md

 author = "Vincent Zhang"
 +++

-Summary: TravisTorrent is a freely available data set synthesized from Travis CI and GitHub, which also serves as a current data challenge from The International Conference on Mining Software Repositories(MSR).
+TravisTorrent is a freely available data set synthesized from Travis CI and GitHub, which also serves as a current data challenge from The International Conference on Mining Software Repositories(MSR).

 <!--more-->
 Just testing for now...
+Will update later :)

 You can embed an R code chunk like this: